mattheww/gomill/gomill_docs/gtp_extensions.rst

 .. gtp:: gomill-savesgf

-  Arguments: filename, list of |sgf| properties
+  :Arguments: filename, list of |sgf| properties
+  :Output: none

   Write an |sgf| game record of the current game.